-This unit is part of a 4K UHD multi-function extension system that allows you to extend an HDMI signal along with KVM using the TCP/IP protocol over regular Cat.5e/6/7 network cable.
-This extender supports the transmission of Ultra High-Definition signals (up to 4K@30Hz RGB) with audio and USB up to 100m over a single cable.
+This unit is part of a 4K UHD multi-format extension system that allows you to extend HDMI or USB-C signals along with KVM using the TCP/IP protocol over regular Cat.5e/6/7 network cable.
+This extender supports the transmission of Ultra High-Definition signals (up to 4K@30Hz RGB) with audio and USB up to 100m on a single cable.
 The transmission distance can be further extended (up to 100m per segment) by using gigabit network switches, allowing the user to cascade the system without signal loss or introducing delay.